HCL-TECH-SOFTWARE/domino-on-aws/docs/security.md

 {:toc}
 </details>

+Discussing the HCL Domino server default configuration deployed pursuant to this guide, AWS general best practices, and options for securing your solution on AWS.
 ## Principles

 In HCL Domino, administrative priviliges can be restricted according to the least privilege principle / role-based administration according to this documentation.